Categories

 Latest

-Classes run Tuesdays and Fridays, with two types to choose from: one for beginners and one for intermediates.
+Classes run Tuesdays and Fridays, with two types to choose from: one for beginners/moderate level and one for intermediates or advanced students.
 Whether you’re just starting out or looking to deepen your practice, classes are designed to help you feel stronger and more comfortable in your body while staying connected to your breath.

 Dynamic Flow (intermediate level)